Jasper315/leetcode-scraper/README.md

 If you find bugs or have suggestions for improvements, please feel free to contribute by submitting issues or pull requests.

 ## License
-- Do not run this script too frequently to avoid straining the LeetCode server
-- The script will have a 1 second delay when requesting question details to avoid too frequent requests
-- LeetCode may change its API structure, and you may need to update your GraphQL query if the script does not work properly
 - This project is for educational purposes.
 Use responsibly and respect LeetCode's terms of service.